-In reviewing an excellent condo hotel deal of Sunny Isles real estate (Click Here for Property) with a customer, I decided to relay the answer here on the MiamiBeachRealEstateBlog.us…
+Sunny Isles Marco Polo Beach Resort ~ Condo Hotel Advice.
+In reviewing a customer’s excellent condo hotel deal with Sunny Isles real estate, I decided to relay the answer here on the MiamiBeachRealEstateBlog.us…

 The maximum residency in a condo hotel (zoning) is 6 months.
-With the typical financing at 20 to 30% down, income MAY cover costs.
-The rental income through Ramada management is a good way to offset taxes and maintenance fees with a small portion of principal.
-Through owner management or property management outside of Ramada, net income could be slightly higher as the current owner rented this unit out at $525 weekly plus $50 cleaning plus 13% tax.
-On the flip side, I like the idea of Ramada’s network which may keep occupancy higher hence netting an equivalent as owner/management.
+Income may cover costs with the typical financing at 20 to 30% down.
+The rental income through Ramada management is a good way to offset taxes and maintenance fees.
+It would cover only a small portion of the principal.
+Through owner management or property management outside of Ramada, net income could be slightly higher.
+The current owner rented this unit for $525 weekly plus $50 cleaning plus 13% tax.
+On the flip side, I like the idea of Ramada’s network, which may keep occupancy higher hence netting an equivalent as owner/management.

-These oceanfront condo hotels are purchased by the vacationer/investor looking for passive income with stress free management in place.
-The potential for appreciation is great based on the price point ($110k) as anything oceanfront less than $200k, in a highly desirable area, plus high tourist area, should be rare in the coming years.
+Oceanfront condo hotels are typically purchased by the vacationer & investor looking for passive income with stress-free management in place.
+The potential for appreciation is great based on the price point of $110,000.
+Anything oceanfront less than $200k in a highly desirable area is RARE.
+Also, this high tourist area makes it more exclusive in the coming years.

 Hi, Thanks for your excellent blog and articles.
 Enjoyed them very much.
 I have a question reg. you statement that “The maximum residency in a condo hotel (zoning) is 6 months.”
 Is this specifically for Sunny Isles, or does it also apply to Miami Beach?
 Thanks in advance for any information!!